marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions/run-time-target-specification.rst

 .. function:: bool TARGET_HANDLE_C_OPTION (size_t code, const char *arg, int value)

-  This target hook is called whenever the user specifies one of the target-specific C language family options described by the .opt definition files(see :ref:`options`).
+  This target hook is called whenever the user specifies one of the target-specific C language family options described by the :samp:`.opt` definition files(see :ref:`options`).
 It has the opportunity to do some option-specific processing and should return true if the option is valid.
 The arguments are like for ``TARGET_HANDLE_OPTION``.
 The